LAST UPDATED: 7/24/26 – Alstrom Point in Glen Canyon Guide

 Other Things to See in the Area

 In addition to Alstrom Point, there is a wealth of other incredible things to see in the Page, Arizona area.
-If you are putting togther your itinerary and need some additional ideas, I have you covered.
+If you are putting together your itinerary and need some additional ideas, I have you covered.
 Here are some additional sights that I would recommend seeing while visiting Alstrom Point in Glen Canyon.
 Of course, this is far from all there is to see in the area, but these are the top sights I recommend.

 Horseshoe Bend